ContactEngineering/topobank/docs/deploy.rst

 .. code:: bash

-  docker-compose -f production.yml run --rm django python manage.py migrate termsandconditions 0003_auto_20170627_1217
+  docker compose -f production.yml run --rm django python manage.py migrate termsandconditions 0003_auto_20170627_1217

 If a default for the info is needed, choose an empty string.